LaMitaOne/Flowmotion/README.md

 ### Features:
 - Pinterest-like masonry layout / freefloat Layout
 - Animated appearance (slide-in, “falling” effect on clear/page change)
-- Select / focus item and move or zoom it into a target rect
+- Select / move or zoom it into a target rect
 - HotTrack & HotZoom hover effects
-- Dragging selected  (+ new activation zones which trigger event)
+- Dragging selected or all free floating
 - Threaded Animation
 - ActivationZone -> move selected to defined areas and trigger event
 - Smooth transitions, similar in spirit to TMS GUIMotions but much lighter